keylimesoda/MaddenToCSV/README.md

 # Usage Notes
 - If your system has disabled running local powershell scripts, you can enable using command "Set-ExecutionPolicy -Scope CurrentUser remotesigned"
-- Team names are not included in the rosters.csv file.
-They must be mapped from the table in leagueInfo.csv using the TeamID column
+- Team names are not included in the stats and roster files.
+They must be mapped from the table in leagueInfo.csv using the TeamID.
+- The app exports 8 stat tables for each week:  (schedules, defense, kicking, punting, passing, receiving, rushing, teamstats)